 Fellow composers would sometimes drop by Holy Trinity to find out what kind of music Messiaen played for the parishioners on an ordinary Sunday.
 Aaraon Copland wrote in his 1949 diary: “Visited Messiaen in the organ loft at the Trinité.
 Heard him improvise at noon.
 Everything from the ‘devil’ in the bass, to Radio City Music Hall harmonies in the treble.
 Why the Church allows it during service is a mystery.”
 (486)

 Messiaen also had to play the Messiah at Christmas.
 How I’d love to have heard that—slipping in a few added sixth chords, a few bits of birdsong, non-retrogradable rhythms?!
 Do listen to Messiaen himself improvising on the Saint-Trinité organ at the age of 76, here!

 When Esa-Pekka Salonen (like Boulez, another great composer-conductor and Messiaen champion) visited him at his spartan home in Paris, he found no books or records apart from the Bible and recordings of Messiaen’s own works.
 The most salacious story that anyone could relate about him is how he and his wife once devoured an entire pear tart at one sitting—now there’s one for the gossip columns…

 The death of an (elite) Daoist is known in Chinese as yuhua 羽化 “becoming feathery”—like a bird—and indeed, through his long-term devotion to birdsong Messiaen seemed to become ever more birdlike, as I observed in 1978 when playing at his 70th-birthday concert at the Royal Festival Hall, which Messiaen attended, with Boulez conducting—or was it for his 75th birthday in 1983?
 But hey, neither event materializes in the archives— surely I can’t have made this up?!
 This gives me pause in my chats with elderly peasants when trying to pin down early dates in a largely-undocumented rural north China!

 Perhaps Taruskin’s comments on Messiaen versus the eclectic spirituality of the Bobos might make an intriguing link to the fascination with Eastern mysticism that led Western (if not so much Chinese!) scholars towards the study of Daoist ritual.
-That too may be worth unpacking.
+That too is worth unpacking.